 During that visit, Mark will be evaluating you as a potential student as much if not more than you'll be assessing if what we have to offer is what you are looking for.
 Part of his responsibility is creating and maintaining an environment that is most conducive to learning, and the composition of the group is of great importance in that endeavor.

 As he sees it, fundamentally, there are two kinds of students – those whose nature it is to contribute and those whose nature it is to take.
 When the student body of a school is made up of enthusiastic 'contributors,' everyone benefits, but allowing just one self-serving 'taker' in can drag the entire group down.
 With that in mind, Mark is very particular as to whom he will accept as a student.

 If you make a positive impression and he sees potential in you as a student, he may be inclined to offer you a lower rate to make it possible for you to join if the regular monthly membership fee is not affordable.
 However, unless you want to be perceived as a 'taker' and immediately eliminated from consideration, please don't make the mistake of asking for a discount 'just because' or, worse yet, misrepresenting your financial situation to finagle one, as the truth will come out.

 Our membership fees are reasonable and competitive but – with all due respect – if you came to our website and clicked on this page straight away because you're making your decision about which school to join based entirely on the costs involved, we recommend you look elsewhere.

-On the other hand, if you're actually serious about finding a good teacher, we ask that you click over to our testimonials page and read through a couple, paying particular attention to those written by students who've been training with Mark for over a decade.
+On the other hand, if you're actually serious about finding a good teacher, we ask that you click over to our testimonials page and read through a couple, paying particular attention to those written by students who've been training with Mark for years.
 We challenge you to find a single one who chose to study with him because he was the cheapest.